Bloom-host/BloomDocs/docs/other-servers/ark.md

 Hello there Bloomers! 👋

-In this guide, we will go over on how to create an ARK Survival Evolved server.
+In this guide, we will go over how to create an ARK Survival Evolved server.

 :::important
 ARK - Survival Evolved is currently an unsupported server, this means that Bloom doesn't officially provide support for in-game issues and some panel and server features may not work.